Ramin Karimloo: 2021–present: Continued success on Broadway, concerts, and return to The Phantom of the Opera

 On October 31, 2023, it was announced Karimloo would play Gomez Addams in the musical The Addams Family live in concert at the London Palladium in February 2024.
 This would be the West End premiere of the show.

 In March 2024, Karimloo made his operatic debut in Songbird, playing the title role at the Kennedy Center as part of the Washington National Opera.
 In June 2024, he made his Encores! debut in Titanic as Frederick Barrett at New York City Center.

 On 4 June 2024, it was announced that Dirty Rotten Scoundrels would return to the West End for a concert run at the London Palladium on 24 November 2024, marking 20 years since the show premiered.
 Karimloo starred as Freddy Benson opposite Hadley Fraser as Lawrence Jamieson.

 In July 2024, he performed both Broadway and folk songs at Broadway by the Boardwalk, a free summer concert series by the Hudson River.
+In 2025, he appeared opposite Rachel Zegler in her solo concert, Rachel Zegler: Live at the London Palladium.

-In April 2025, he is set to return to Broadway as the Pirate King in Pirates!
+In April 2025, returned to Broadway as the Pirate King in Pirates!
 The Penzance Musical, a re-imagining of The Pirates of Penzance, at the Todd Haimes Theatre.

+In July and August 2026, he starred as the title role in a revival of Sweeney Todd: The Demon Barber of Fleet Street at the Birmingham Repertory Theatre, opposite Meow Meow as Mrs Lovett and David Bedella as Judge Turpin.